mimiflynn/water-quality-sensing/README.md

 Place a sensor on water tanks (for example on toilet tanks) Use a cheap distribution network

+## Our Approach

+Monitor for lead content in water sources at the point of use.
+By placing a sensor in a toilet tank, the sensor will have a fresh tank of water to sample with every flush.
+Sensor data will be sent via long-range radio network (LoRaWAN) where the data can be monitored by various applications through MQTT subscriptions.

+These applications can trigger notifications (for example emails, text messages, etc), store in a DB and analyze the data.

+Our proposal is superior to existing solutions because:
+> It minimises the human intervention
+> It uploads the information automatically to a centralized database, therefore it can be used to advocate for residents.

 ## Requirements

 ### Technology requirements